 \subsection{Stabilizer-purified \texorpdfstring{$\bm{T}$}{} gate}

 Here, we explore the constraints a monitor has to satisfy to remove the magic introduced by a single $T$ gate.
 We assume that the system had been in a stabilizer state $\ket{\psi}$ before the $T$ gate acted and that $T\ket{\psi}$ is a non-stabilizer state, i.e., that $T$ splits $\ket{\psi}$ into a superposition of two stabilizer states.
-Then, we consider a Pauli measurement $M$ (absorbing in it the Cliffords between $T$ and the monitor), with projector $\Pi$ and study the conditions for $\Pi T \ket{\psi}$ being an (unnormalized) stabilizer state, i.e., for SP.
+The monitor is a Pauli measurement $M$ (absorbing in it the Cliffords between $T$ and the monitor), with projector $\Pi$ and study the conditions for $\Pi T \ket{\psi}$ being an (unnormalized) stabilizer state, i.e., for SP.
 More details on the following considerations are in App.~\ref{app:SPTgate}.

 In this first simplified model, we shall consider $\ket{\psi}$ as a random stabilizer state on $n$ qubits, with stabilizer group $\mathcal{S} = \langle s_1, \dots, s_n \rangle $, where $s_i$ for $i=1,\dots,n$ are a complete set of stabilizer generators, uniquely specifying $\ket{\psi}$ by $s_i\ket{\psi}=\ket{\psi}$.
 Without loss of generality, we take $T$ to act on the first qubit, $T=T_1$, and that $Z_1$ anti-commutes with $s_1$ (if it commuted with all $s_i$ then $T_1\ket{\psi}$ would be a stabilizer state).
 Then $T_1 \ket{\psi} = c_+ \ket{\psi_+} + c_- \ket{\psi_-}$, where $\ket{\psi_\pm}$ are stabilized by groups $\mathcal{S}_\pm = \langle \pm Z_1, g_2, \dots, g_n \rangle$ respectively, where $g_i$ are updated generators (i.e., $g_i = s_i$ if $[Z_1, s_i]=0$ and $g_i = s_1 s_i$ if $\{ Z_1, s_i \} =0$).